 As the ATA notes, “the typical adult has one of the symptoms every four to six days, and more than 80% of the general population has one of these symptoms during any two to four week period.”

 Treating a nonexistent thyroid condition can result in overlooking the real cause of the patient’s symptoms.

 Dr. Wilson recommends treatment of his syndrome with a specially prepared dosage of T3, a hormone used to treat actual hypothyroidism (low thyroid hormone levels).

 This medication can give patients a boost much like caffeine does in the short term.
 It also can cause insomnia, irregular heart rate, high blood pressure, bone loss and muscle loss – including heart muscle loss.

 “The longer a patient uses it and the higher the dosage, the harder it is to reverse the negative effects of the medication.
-Furthermore, when a patients takes a medication and still not feeling well, he or she will be even more frustrated.
+Furthermore, when a patient takes a medication and is still not feeling well, they will be even more frustrated.
 Often, treatments with high dosages of thyroid hormones are tried to improve their symptoms, which are counterproductive practices,” Dr. Hamaty notes.

 “Fatigue can result from many conditions and it’s important to focus our attention and care on its legitimate medical and psychological causes,” Dr. Hamaty says.